renevanosnabrugge/SendEmail-BuildTask/overview.md

 * Send email to 1 or more addresses
 * Configure a SMTP server

+*12-10-2016*
+Fixed a bug that allowed to send "accents" and other special characters.
+(Thanks Dominic Perreault) Fixed a bug that build variables are not expanded in the build body and subject (Thanks David Williams)

 *2-9-2016*
 Added Anonymous authentication.
 Leave the username and password field blank to send with anonymous access